 We remark that $\kappa_1$ is referred to as the first nonzero eigenvalue of boundary mean zero Laplacian with constant Neumann data, and thus we are led to study higher eigenvalues.
 Let $0<\kappa_1\le \kappa_2\le \cdots \le \kappa_i \rightarrow \infty$ be the eigenvalues of boundary mean zero Laplacian with constant Neumann data, and then the corresponding eigenfunctions $\{w_i\}_{i=1}^{\infty}$ satisfy

 In general, we can prove that $\kappa_i \le \mu_{i+1}$.
 Moreover, by relating to the equation \eqref{cequation}, we obtain the following sufficient condition for $\kappa_i=\mu_{i+1}$, which is often useful in determining the value of $\kappa_i$, especially for the case $i=1$. \begin{proposition} Let $u_c$ denote the solution to \eqref{cequation}.
-Fixing a positive integer $i$, if there exists some $c \in [\kappa_i,\mu_{i+1}]$ such that $\int_{\partial \Omega}u_c\, d\sigma>0$, then $\kappa_i=\mu_{i+1}$. \end{proposition}
+Fixing a positive integer $i$, if there exists some $c \in [\kappa_i,\mu_{i+1}]$ such that $\int_{\partial \Omega}u_c\, \rm{d} \sigma>0$, then $\kappa_i=\mu_{i+1}$. \end{proposition}

-As a direct consequence, we prove that $\kappa_1=\mu_2$ when $\Omega$ is a ball, a rectangular box or an equilateral triangle, which extend \cite[Theorem 2.1 and Theorem 2.5]{NP15} and are obtained by much simpler proofs.
-A more interesting consequence is the following, due to Szeg\"o-Weinberger inequality and that $\kappa_1=\mu_2$ on balls. \begin{theorem} Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$.
-Then $\kappa_1(\Omega)\le \kappa_1(\Omega^\sharp)$, where $\Omega^\sharp$ is the ball with the same volume as that of $\Omega$. \end{theorem}
+As a direct consequence, we prove that $\kappa_1=\mu_2$ when $\Omega$ is a ball, a rectangular box or an equilateral triangle.
+This extends \cite[Theorem 2.1 and Theorem 2.5]{NP15} and is obtained by much simpler proofs.
+Another interesting consequence is the following, due to Szeg\"o-Weinberger inequality (see \cite{Szego} and \cite{Wein}), its quantitative version (see \cite{BP12}) and our results. \begin{theorem} Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$.
+Then $\kappa_1(\Omega)\le \kappa_1(\Omega^\sharp)$, where $\Omega^\sharp$ is the ball with the same volume as that of $\Omega$.
+Moreover,